 9th Avenue International Food Festival

 In recent months, HKDems ratified a new constitution, held a new election for club leadership, phone-banked to support other important Democratic races around the country, like Jon Ossoff, and campaigned for new district leaders; and through grassroots, organized political actions, canvassing and petitioning HKDems became a major force in eliminating New York’s Independent Democratic Conference (the IDC) from our State Legislature.

 We also held fundraising parties for candidates we supported, distributed Safe Space posters to local businesses, petitioned for and helped to fill needed spots for County Committee, held public forums with local elected officials, including Congressman Nadler, who talked about the Washington political scene and Assembly Member Richard Gottfried who talked about his Single Payer Health bill, and held a panel discussion with city officials and advocates on homelessness in the neighborhood.

 HKDems also did a relief collection for Puerto Rico, got absentee ballots to elderly and disabled voters, registered neighbors to vote, and sponsored a voter registration pub crawl!

 The Club continues to grow rapidly, welcoming new members at every event.
-We are proud to receive the support of Congressman Jerry Nadler, Mayor Bill DeBlasio, State Senator Brad Hoylman, Assembly Member Richard Gottfried, Assembly Member Linda Rosenthal, City Comptroller Scott Stringer, Public Advocate Tish James, Borough President Gale Brewer, and Council Speaker Corey Johnson.
+We are proud to receive the support of Congressman Jerry Nadler, Mayor Bill DeBlasio, State Senator Brad Hoylman, Assembly Member Richard Gottfried, Assembly Member Linda Rosenthal, City Comptroller Scott Stringer, New York Attorney General Tish James, Borough President Gale Brewer, and Council Speaker Corey Johnson.